CrutchTheClutch/CMSC-405-Project-3/README.md

 The three.js - Javascript 3D Library can be found [here](https://threejs.org/)

-_Note: The "Three.js_Templates" folder contains the java files I was supplied to be used as a template.
+_Note: The "Three.js_Templates" folder contains the files I was supplied to be used as a template.
 The result being the "Three.js_Project" project._

 ---
 ###### This project was assigned while attending University of Maryland University College (UMUC)